 Today, are you putting your business, and all those associated with its success at risk by turning a blind eye to the effects of your business practices, including your employee incentive programs?
 There are new consequences being laid on to corporate leaders and board members for all business practices used by the company, and the defense of not knowing the intricacies and results of these practices does not protect you from these risks.

 We have developed a methodology to detect both customer sales and individual product behaviors that are indicative of problematic situations that require additional examination.
 Our methodology goes beyond the aggregate sales, which are primarily discussed in the literature, to highlight individuals and/or groups that are often obviated when analyzing such data.

-A forthcoming paper, “Sales Practices: Monitoring Sales Activity for Anomalous Behaviors” will explore these issues, and a resolution, in depth.
+A forthcoming paper, “Sales Practices: Understanding the Behaviors They Incentivize” will explore these issues, and a resolution, in depth.
 Visit any of our social media channels for the link.